Walking to Mizen Head

 Comments

-4 Responses to “Walking to Mizen Head”
+4 responses to “Walking to Mizen Head”

-1. geraldine says:
+1. geraldine avatar

 the sky is amazing…and the curve of the green fence.
 It’s a great place, Mizen Head.

-2. Norhafidz says:
+2. Norhafidz avatar

 Nice picture, I can see the curve and the sea was amazing!

-3. how to draw stuff says:
+3. how to draw stuff avatar

 makes me miss that part of the world… nice shot mate, i am digging around your blog to see if i can find a shot of the lighthouse!

-4. Flickr: sullen_ says:
+4. Flickr: sullen_ avatar

 ohh lovely capture